WhatsApp vulnerability allowed spyware to be installed on smartphones

 “WhatsApp encourages people to upgrade to the latest version of our app, as well as keep their mobile operating system up to date, to protect against potential targeted exploits designed to compromise information stored on mobile devices,” a spokesperson told VentureBeat.
 “We are constantly working alongside industry partners to provide the latest security enhancements to help protect our users.”

-The timing of this news is notable, as it comes as NSO faces legal wrangles in Israel over its sale of surveillance technology to oversees governments that may be abusing the technology.
-Amnesty International and New York University (NYU) are filing a petition today at the District Court of Tel Aviv, in support of existing legal action that is asking the ministry of defence (MoD) to revoke NSO’s export licence.
+The timing of this news is notable, coming as NSO faces legal wrangles in Israel over its sale of surveillance technology to oversees governments that may be abusing the technology.
+Amnesty International and New York University (NYU) are filing a petition today at the District Court of Tel Aviv, in support of existing legal action requesting the ministry of defence (MoD) revoke NSO’s export licence.

 “The Israeli MoD has ignored mounting evidence linking NSO Group to attacks on human rights defenders, which is why we are supporting this case,” noted Danna Ingleton, deputy director of Amnesty Tech.
 “NSO Group sells its products to governments who are known for outrageous human rights abuses, giving them the tools to track activists and critics.
-As long as products like Pegasus are marketed without proper control and oversight, the rights and safety of Amnesty International’s staff and that of other activists, journalists and dissidents around the world is at risk.”
+As long as products like Pegasus are marketed without proper control and oversight, the rights and safety of Amnesty International’s staff and that of other activists, journalists, and dissidents around the world is at risk.”

-According to the FT, a U.K-based human rights lawyer was targeted as recently as Sunday using this WhatsApp exploit — the lawyer has reportedly helped journalists and other activists sue NSO in Israel.
-It appears that the security measures WhatsApp introduced last week may have prevented the attack from succeeding.
+According to the Financial Times, a U.K-based human rights lawyer was targeted as recently as Sunday using this WhatsApp exploit — the lawyer has reportedly helped journalists and other activists sue NSO in Israel.
+It appears the security measures WhatsApp introduced last week may have prevented the attack from succeeding.

-A WhatsApp spokesperson confirmed that it believed a number of individuals had been targeted in this way, and that it has briefed a number of human rights organizations on the matter, and also informed U.S. law enforcement.
+A WhatsApp spokesperson confirmed that the company believed a number of individuals had been targeted in this way and that it has briefed several human rights organizations on the matter and also informed U.S. law enforcement.

-In a statement issued to the FT, NSO denied having any knowledge of the recent targets of the WhatsApp exploit.
+In a statement issued to the Financial Times, NSO denied having any knowledge of the recent targets of the WhatsApp exploit.

-“Under no circumstances would NSO be involved in the operating or identifying of targets of its technology, which is solely operated by intelligence and law enforcement agencies,” it said.
-“NSO would not, or could not, use its technology in its own right to target any person or organisation, including this individual [the UK lawyer].”
+“Under no circumstances would NSO be involved in the operating or identifying of targets of its technology, which is solely operated by intelligence and law enforcement agencies,” the company said.
+“NSO would not, or could not, use its technology in its own right to target any person or organisation, including this individual [the U.K. lawyer].”